Free consultations and case assessments are available by appointment. Off-hours and weekend appointments are available.

 Protecting a Father's Financial Interests During Divorce

-Here are the key financial areas where a skilled Manhattan father’s rights attorney from The Law Office of Richard Roman Shum can provide invaluable assistance:
+Here are the key financial areas where a skilled Manhattan father’s rights attorney from Law Office of Richard Roman Shum, Esq can provide invaluable assistance:

 • Child Support: Child support calculations are based on a standard formula that considers both parents’ incomes and the custody arrangement.
 However, additional costs like healthcare and education can increase these obligations.
 An attorney can help ensure that the child support payments are fair, accurately reflecting the father’s financial situation and the true costs of raising the children.